 - Surety – Surety Bond Authority

 The principal is the party who will purchase the bond and who will fulfill the obligations set forth in the bond.
-The surety is the party who will guarantee the fulfillment of the principal’s obligations to the obligee (beneficiary of the bond).
+The surety is the party that will guarantee the fulfillment of the principal’s obligations to the obligee (beneficiary of the bond).

 How to Get a Reclamation Bond